 Training is offered in the following areas:

-Reparative Board Member – This is a Vermont Department of Corrections training held 3 hours each for two evenings.
+Reparative Board Member – This is a Vermont Department of Corrections training held in 4 three-hour sections over four nights.
+The four sections are: A Personal Tour of Restorative Justice, Honoring the Victim Experience, Exploring the Vermont Criminal Justice System, and Basic Restorative Justice Panel Process.
 Successful completion makes an individual eligible to be a Reparative Board member anywhere in the State of Vermont, subject to acceptance by the local program administering the Boards.

 Group Conference Facilitator – This training qualifies participants to lead or co-lead group conferences, subject to acceptance by the CRJC.
 The training we use is based on the Real Justice facilitation model and is a one-day training, with required background reading prior to the training for those not versed in restorative justice principles.